kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ingress.kubernetes.io/auth-secret:secretName
 ```

-Name of the secret that contains the usernames and passwords with access to the `path/s` defined in the Ingress Rule.
+The name of the secret that contains the usernames and passwords with access to the `path`'s defined in the Ingress Rule.
-The secret must be created in the same namespace than the Ingress rule
+The secret must be created in the same namespace than the Ingress rule.

 ```
 ingress.kubernetes.io/auth-realm:"realm string"
 ```

-Please check the [auth](examples/auth/README.md) example
+Please check the [auth](examples/auth/README.md) example.

 ### External Authentication

 To use an existing service that provides authentication the Ingress rule can be annotated with `ingress.kubernetes.io/auth-url` to indicate the URL where the HTTP request should be sent.
-Additionally is possible to set `ingress.kubernetes.io/auth-method` to specify the HTTP method to use (GET or POST) and `ingress.kubernetes.io/auth-send-body` to true or false (default).
+Additionally it is possible to set `ingress.kubernetes.io/auth-method` to specify the HTTP method to use (GET or POST) and `ingress.kubernetes.io/auth-send-body` to true or false (default).

 ```
 ingress.kubernetes.io/auth-url:"URL to the authentication service"
 ```

-Please check the [external-auth](examples/external-auth/README.md) example
+Please check the [external-auth](examples/external-auth/README.md) example.

 ### Rewrite